bitrix24/b24restdocs/api-reference/crm/crm-stage-history-list.md

 In addition, there are specific fields for different object types:

-- for leads and invoices, these are:
+- for leads and invoices

 #|
 || **Name**